 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Bartlett Yancey (approx. 1.7 miles away); William L. Poteat (approx. 2.1 miles away); Bedford Brown (approx. 5.7 miles away); Bright Leaf Tobacco (approx. 6.4 miles away); Calvin Graves (approx. 7.1 miles away); Griers Presbyterian Church (approx. 7.2 miles away); Bethesda Church Millard Quentin Plumblee (approx. 8½ miles away).
 Touch for a list and map of all markers in Yanceyville.

 Regarding Caswell Courthouse.
 This is the second historical marker to commemorate the historic Caswell County Courthouse.
 The original one stood directly in front of the building and displayed the following text: Erected about 1861.
 Alleged Ku Klux murder here 1870 led to martial law and Kirk-Holden "War."

 Also see . . .
 Historical Sketch of Caswell County Courthouse.
 (Submitted on May 6, 2009, by Caswell County Historical Association of Yanceyville, North Carolina.)

 Additional keywords.
 Yanceyville, Caswell County, William Percival, Ku Klux Klan

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on May 6, 2009, by Caswell County Historical Association of Yanceyville, North Carolina.
-This page has been viewed 1,037 times since then and 27 times this year.
+This page has been viewed 1,059 times since then.
 Photos: 1, 2. submitted on May 6, 2009, by Caswell County Historical Association of Yanceyville, North Carolina. • Craig Swain was the editor who published this page.